harmonydata/harmonydata.github.io/content/en/blog/combining-multiple-survey-sources.md

 ### Leveraging Insights Effectively:
 - **Segment your audience**  Use combined data insights to segment your audience more accurately, allowing for more targeted and relevant data.
 - **Tailor content to audience preferences** Develop content that aligns with the preferences and pain points identified through data analysis, enhancing engagement and effectiveness.
-- **Monitor and adapt strategies** Continuously collect and analyze data to refine and adapt strategies, ensuring they remain aligned with audience needs and preferences.
+- **Monitor and adapt strategies** Continuously collect and analyse data to refine and adapt strategies, ensuring they remain aligned with audience needs and preferences.

 ## Best Practice 9: Choose the Right Tools